Definition of a Cloud Native Network Function

 Lifecycle management parity with application containers.
 All of the love shown to application microservice containers related to development, CI/CD, K8s orchestration and scheduling, distributed management, telemetry collection and so on can now be shared with CNFs.

 Smaller footprint vis-a-vis physical or virtual devices.
-This reduces VNF resource consumption region and frees up more resources for the things people care about: the apps.
+This reduces he VNF resource consumption region and frees up more resources for the things people care about: apps.

 Rapid development and innovation delivery.
 This is especially true if the CNF functions run in user space because there is no need to modify the linux kernel.

 Performance.
 Software technologies evolve and a scale/performance ramp up is expected.
 Of course there are multiple factors that impact performance.
-So rather than indulge in outlandish, evidence-dodging assertions, let’s keep our eye on the informal CNF testbed undertaken by the CNCF.
+So rather than indulge in outlandish, evidence-dodging assertions, let’s keep our eye on the informal CNF testbed undertaken by the CNCF as well as new published findings soon to emerge.